kailash-manasarovar/statement/docs/timeline/2026/september.md

 ![Choral Symphony](../../content/tweets/march-2024/ludwig-van-b.png)

-- Taking advantage of my belief that this account was managed by Hazel Smith, they rampaged over my hacked browser talking endlessly to the Spanish gangs.
+- Taking advantage of my belief that this account was managed by Hazel Smith, the Americans rampaged over my hacked browser talking endlessly to the Spanish gangs.
 - I mean, what exactly were they trying to do at that time?
 - It makes no sense apart from an inability to leave people in peace, I guess, because they are certainly not interested in law enforcement at all, we know this.
 - Oh look, Snoopy's there too!
 Who'd a thunk it.